Safe System Motorcycle Safety Audits

 Current Audit

+On 3 December 2025, Wilmot Road, between Forth and Cradle Mountain Road, was audited as part of this initiative.
 This route was identified as a suitable touring route to conduct a road safety audit given its crash history.
-In the last 10 years, there have been 26 crashes involving motorcycles, seven of which involved serious injuries.
-70 per cent of the crashes over that period of time were non-Tasmanian licence holders, demonstrating its popularity as a touring route.
+In the last 10 years, there have been 21 crashes involving motorcycles, three of which involved serious injuries.

-The Department of State Growth is currently developing a schedule of works for the route with installation expected to occur in 2025/26.
+The Department of State Growth is currently developing a schedule of works for the route with installation expected to occur in 2026/27.

 Audited Routes: